Alif (TV series): Plot

 She was a beautiful and talented actress.
 Sultan has loved her always, but he keeps his love a secret and follows her all along as her makeup artist.
 While at the peak of her career, she gets a chance to perform in Turkey.
 Among the performances, she sees the sufi performance by Taha Abdul Aala, and is mesmerized by the divine energy.
 Taha also watches Husn-e-Jahan's performance and falls for her beauty.
 He paints a portrait of her, which angers his fathers.
 At an exhibition conducted by Abdul Aala, they meet again.
 They both falls for each other.
 Husn-e-Jahan was ready to leave her world of glimmer for the love of Taha.
 She wanted to have a meaningful life.
 Against his father's will, Taha and Husn-e-Jahan start living together.
 They marry and have a child, Qalb-e-Momin.They were happy and leading a peaceful life.
 As Momin became older, his needs also increased.
 His parents couldn't afford his innocent wishes.
 This hurts Husn-e-Jahan, so she calls for Sultan and ask him to sell the paintings Taha made of her.
 Sultan tries to persuade her to return but she rejects him.
 Later when Taha finds out about the missing painting, he gets angry and leave.
 Young Qalb-e-Momin thinks all this is because of Sultan.
 After a few days, Abdul Aala visits them only to inform the death of Taha, which breaks Husn-e-Jahan.
 She takes Momin to leave for Pakistan, to restart her life.
 But things were not easy.
 Her charm has been forgotten by people.
 Her own mother neglects her and uses her for money.
 She start dancing in parties, all the while hiding that she has a child.
 When things get out of hand, she runs away from home again with help of Sultan and his wife.
 She begs Abdul Aala to take care of Qalb-e-Momin.
 Abdul Aala also arranges her marriage with Master Ibrahim.
 Later, she dedicates her life to calligraphy and fixing Qurans with master Ibrahim.
-As he doesn't want children the truth about Momin is hidden.
+As he doesn't want children, the truth about Momin is hidden.
 After a long time she dies.

-Sultan tell Momin that his mother left her world for him.
+Sultan tells Momin that his mother left her world for him.
 Afterwards Momina visits master Ibrahim, he also speaks fondly of Husn-e-Jahan.
 During marriage she changes her name to Husna, leaving behind the existence of Husn-e-Jahan.
-He also tells her that, he realized her identity year after her demise when Momina sold the painting to him.
+He also tells her that he realized her identity years after her demise when Momina sold the painting to him.
 Abdul Aala also visited him before death to tell him the truth.
 Momina promises to bring Momin to meet master.
-But when they come, he would be dead.
+But when they came, he was found to be dead.